How to Make Gravy Without Drippings

 Recipe Ingredients:

-Here’s everything you’ll need to make this gravy recipe along with how to prep.
+Here’s everything you’ll need to make this gravy recipe.
 See the recipe card below for the exact quantities.

 Ingredients for How to Make Gravy Without Drippings.